-Preheat the oven to 425 degrees F, unroll the refrigerated pie crust and press into a 9-inch pie pan.
+Assemble the pie.
+Preheat the oven, unroll the refrigerated pie crust and press it into a 9-inch pie pan.
 Fill your pie dish with the stew filling, roll out the other pie crust and cover the pie.
 Brush the top crust with egg yolk and bake.

 This steak and onion pie can be made without the beer.
 You can replace it with a ½ cup of red wine or another cup of beef broth if you prefer to make it without alcohol.

 Instead of a 9-inch pie dish, you can use a 9-inch cast-iron skillet, round cake pan or a casserole dish.
 However, store-bought round pie crusts will not fit properly in a casserole dish.